-In some cases, the Committee produces a full version and a redacted version masking personal information and other business-related confidential information in the publicly available version of the report.
+In some cases, the Committee produces a full version as well as a redacted version masking personal information and other business-related confidential information for publishing purposes.
+86

 Akira Matsuda is an attorney-at-law (admitted in Japan and New York) and a partner at Iwata Godo heading the AI/TMT and Data Protection practice group.
 He is based in Tokyo and Singapore.
-His practice focuses on cross-border transactions including mergers and acquisitions, as well as international disputes (litigation/arbitration), and advice on digital/TMT related matters.
-Mr. Matsuda regularly advises Japanese and foreign clients on data security issues (Japanese laws, Singapore PDPA, and EU GDPR) including on the structuring of global compliance systems.
-He also advises complicated cross-border corporate investigation matters.
+His practice focuses on cross-border transactions including mergers and acquisitions, as well as international disputes (litigation/arbitration), and advice on digital/TMT-related matters.
+Mr. Matsuda regularly advises Japanese and foreign clients on data security issues (Japanese laws, the Singapore Personal Data Protection Act (PDPA), and the EU General Data Protection Regulation (GDPR)), including on the structuring of global compliance systems.
+He also advises in complicated cross-border corporate investigation matters.

 He is a graduate of the University of Tokyo (LL.B.) and Columbia Law School (LL.M.).